 Photo by Sanja Gjenero

-Arguably, this is one of the most phenomenal benefits of learning a new language.
+Arguably, this is one of the most phenomenal benefits of language learning.
 Your language skills tear down all communication barriers in the world.
 In the era of the internet, you can find friends in every corner of the world.
 Africa, Asia, New Zealand are just a few clicks away.

 Research at the intersection of cognitive science and education has shown that retrieval improves learning in significant ways.
 Each act of retrieval changes your knowledge, improving the ability to retrieve knowledge again in the future.